bogdantoader/mywebsite-detailed/content/_index.md

 [National Physical Laboratory](http://www.npl.co.uk/).
 My [thesis](Bogdan_Toader_thesis.pdf) was on grid-free compressed sensing/super-resolution.

-During Sep 2022 - Dec 2022, I am a core participant of the [IPAM long program on computational microscopy](http://www.ipam.ucla.edu/programs/long-programs/computational-microscopy/) at UCLA, and during October 2018 - March 2019, I was an  enrichment student at the [Alan Turing Institute](https://www.turing.ac.uk),
+During Sep 2022 - Dec 2022, I was a core participant of the [IPAM long program on computational microscopy](http://www.ipam.ucla.edu/programs/long-programs/computational-microscopy/) at UCLA, and during October 2018 - March 2019, I was an  enrichment student at the [Alan Turing Institute](https://www.turing.ac.uk),